Rapid Building Assessment Placarding System

 The responsible person will consider the appropriate compliance approach.
 Generally, the building control manager within the territorial authority would recommend to the responsible person the compliance approach to be taken.

-To get a placard changed or removed, owners should in the first instance contact their local council/Territorial Authority as well as their insurer.
+To get a placard changed or removed, building owners should in the first instance contact their local council/territorial authority as well as their insurer.
 You cannot remove or change a placard yourself.
+Tenants should contact their landlord for more information.

-A Territorial Authority will need evidence about the structural status of the building after any repair work recommended by the homeowner's insurer.
+A territorial authority may need evidence about the structural status of the building after any repair work recommended by the building owner's insurer.

 If a designation under the Building Act is in place, the ‘responsible person’ (who in most cases is the territorial authority) has the power to proactively direct a building owner to provide this evidence if needed to determine the risks posed by the building or whether to exercise any further building emergency management powers.